Marriage Day 14 – Radical Conflict Resolution Tip

 Practical Suggestion

-• I want you to start communicating any evidence of grace you see in your spouse—to your spouse (Ephesians 4:29).
+Start identifying and communicating all the evidences of grace that you see in your spouse (Ephesians 4:29).
 As the Lord reminds you of His gracious work in the life of your spouse, share those details to build up your spouse.

 Need More Help?